tamc/tom.counsell.org/public/index.markdown

 ![](tomcounsell.jpg)

 Hello.
 I'm an engineer.
 At the moment I run part of [the Department of Energy and Climate Change][decc]'s strategy team.
 I also do occasional freelance work through [Green on Black Ltd][gnb].

+Here are some [words to describe me](/bio.html) for use in seminar programmes, posters about talks I am giving etc.

 Perhaps you are looking for information about my: